yogeshbdeshpande/draft-twi-reference-architecture/draft-twi-reference-architecture.md

 1. A ML Model Owner (acting as Relying Party) wants to deploy its Workload with a unique identity in a privacy preserving manner.
-It needs to ensure that the deployed workload is operating in an environment with certain security guaranetees, such as isolated from cloud hosting environment and can be periodically attested.
+It needs to ensure that the deployed workload is operating in an environment with certain security guarantees, such as isolated from cloud hosting environment and can be periodically attested.

-2. A Worklaod operating as a deployed lambda running in an isolated environment.
+2. A Workload operating as a deployed lambda running in an isolated environment.

 # Core Requirements